Om Shri GuruBhyo Namah. Jai Khyapa Parampara.

 Conclusion

-*ityuttaratantrārgatamaṃ śrīkālītāṇḍavastotraṃ sampūrṇam*Thus concludes the Shri Kali Tandava Stotram, which is part of the Uttara Tantra.
+Thus concludes the Shri Kali Tandava Stotram from the Uttara Tantra.

 Om Shri Gurubhyo Namah.
 Jai Khyapa Parampara.

 Jai Ma Adya Mahakali.
 Jai Kalabhairava.
-Jai Ma Krishna
+Jai Ma Krishna.

 Spiritual Insight